-Program leads were asked about required course content and age-group focus related to 11 topics of early mathematics (see Table 4).
-All 11 early math topics were required by three-quarters or more of bachelor's degree programs.
-In contrast, only six early math topics were required by three-quarters or more of associate degree programs.
-When an age-group focus was required, both associate and bachelor's degree programs were far more likely to require a focus on preschool-age children than on infants and toddlers or school-age children.
-The percentage of programs requiring a focus on infants and toddlers was especially low: fewer than one-half of associate and bachelor's degree programs required an age-group focus on infants and toddlers for any of the topics.
+Program leads were asked about required course content and age-group focus related to 11 topics of early mathematics (see Table 5).
+All 11 early math topics were required by 80 percent or more of bachelor's degree programs.
+In contrast, only seven early math topics were required by 80 percent or more of associate degree programs.
+When an age-group focus was required, both associate and bachelor's degree programs were more likely to require a focus on preschool-age children than on infants and toddlers or school-age children; however, associate degree programs were nearly as likely to require this content for infants and toddlers as they were for preschool-age children.
+The percentage of bachelor's degree programs requiring a focus on infants and toddlers was especially low: less than one-third of bachelor's degree programs required an age-group focus on infants and toddlers for any topic.

-Table 4.
-List of Early Mathematics Topics Included in the Oregon Early Childhood Higher Education Inventory, by Degree Level
+Table 5.
+List of Early Mathematics Topics Included in the Washington Inventory

-Topic Topic Topic is required by at least 75% of programs Associate Degree (N=14) Bachelor's Degree (N=11) Teaching children number sense ✓ 1 Teaching children operations and algebraic thinking 1 Teaching children measurement skills 1 Teaching children geometry skills ✓ 1 Teaching children mathematical reasoning/practices 1 Building on children's natural interest and using everyday activities to develop children's mathematical knowledge 1 ✓ Encouraging children's inquiry and exploration to foster problem solving and mathematical reasoning 1 1 Introducing explicit mathematical concepts through planned experiences ✓ 1 Creating a mathematically rich environment ✓ ✓ Developing children's mathematical vocabulary 1 Assessing children's mathematical development to inform and individualize instruction 1
+Teaching children number sense

+Teaching children operations and algebraic thinking

+Teaching children measurement skills

+Teaching children geometry skills

+Teaching children mathematical reasoning/practices

+Building on children's natural interest and using everyday activities as natural vehicles for developing children's mathematical knowledge

+Encouraging children's inquiry and exploration to foster problem solving and mathematical reasoning

+Introducing explicit mathematical concepts through planned experiences

+Creating a mathematically rich environment

+Developing children's mathematical vocabulary

+Assessing children's mathematical development to inform and individualize instruction